rahmielibol/CourseCodes/README.md

-<tr> Bazı derslerde kullanılan kodlar.
+ - Bazı derslerde kullanılan kodlar.

-<en> In this folder there are some codes used in the lessons.
+ - In this folder there are some codes used in the lessons.